-The South Korean passport currently ranks on the 3rd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 189 countries.
+The South Korean passport is currently ranked 2nd place on the Guide Passport Index.
+It provides visa-free access to 190 countries.
 It is therefore considered one of the most desirable passport in the world with a very high mobility score.
 South Korean passport holders have visa-free access and visas on arrival to countries such as Brazil, the European Union, United Kingdom, United Arab Emirates and United States allowing instant travel worldwide.
-South Korean passport holders do however require a visa to enter about 37 destinations in the world.
+South Korean passport holders do however require a visa to enter about 39 destinations in the world.
 Some countries where a visa is required are Ghana, Cuba and China.

 The Republic of Korea consists of 9 provinces.
 The country consists of the southern half of the Korean Peninsula bordering North Korea and the Sea of Japan.
 The most important provinces are Gyeonggi, North Gyeongsang and South Gyeongsang.
 South Korea has a surface area of 100,363 square kilometers.
 This makes it the 31st largest nation in Asia.
 Its climate is temperate with cold winter and high precipitation summers.
 The terrain is dominated by hills and mountains with wide coastal plains in the south and west.